-Florida Bright Futures Scholarship Program Florida Gold Seal Vocational Scholarship (GSV) 2021-22
+Florida Bright Futures Scholarship Program Florida Gold Seal Vocational Scholars (GSV) 2022-23

-Initial Eligibility Requirements: (As determined by the Department of Education)
+Initial Eligibility Requirements: (As determined by the Florida Department of Education.)

-- 1. Submit the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation, - 2.
-Achieve the required weighted 3.0 GPA in the non-elective high school courses, - 3.
-Take at least 3 full credits in a single Career and Technical Education program, - 4.
-Achieve the required minimum 3.5 unweighted GPA in the career education courses, - 5.
-Complete 30 service hours, and - 6.
-Achieve the required minimum scores on one of the college entrance exams per the chart below.
+- 1. Submit the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation. - 2.
+Graduate with a standard Florida high school diploma or its equivalent. - 3.
+Achieve the required weighted 3.0 GPA in the non-elective high school courses. - 4.
+Complete at least 3 full credits in a single Career and Technical Education program. - 5.
+Achieve the required minimum 3.5 unweighted GPA in the single Career and Technical Education program. - 6.
+Complete 30 volunteer service hours or 100 paid work hours. - 7.
+Achieve the required minimum scores on one of the college entrance exams per the chart below no later than June 30 of the year the student graduates from high school.

 Exam Type Sub-test Required Score

-ACT Reading 19
+ACT° Reading 19

 English 17

 Mathematics 19

-SAT Reading Test 24
+SAT° Reading Test 24

 Writing and Language Test 25

 Math Test 24

-Postsecondary Education Readiness Test (P.E.R.T.)
-Reading 106
+Postsecondary Education Readiness Test (PERT) Reading 106

 Writing 103

 Mathematics 114

-Required test scores follow those established by Rule 6A-10.0315, Florida Administrative Rule.
+Required test scores follow those established by Rule 6A-10.0315, Florida Administrative Code.

-Requirements to Receive an Award: (As determined by your postsecondary institution)
+Requirements to Receive an Award: (As determined by your postsecondary institution.)

-- 1. Be evaluated by Office of Student Financial Assistance (OSFA) as meeting the initial eligibility requirements, - 2.
-Graduate with a standard high school diploma or its equivalent, - 3.
-Be a Florida resident and U.S. citizen or eligible noncitizen, and - Enroll as a degree- or certificate-seeking student at a Florida institution in at least 6 non-remedial semester credit hours.
+- 1. Be evaluated by the Office of Student Financial Assistance (OSFA) as meeting initial eligibility requirements. - 2.
+Be a Florida resident and U.S. citizen or eligible noncitizen. - 3.
+Enroll as a degree- or certificate-seeking student at a Florida institution in at least 6 non-remedial semester credit hours.